jwu13/CHNS/README.md

 library(chns)
 ```

-For `map_income()` function in the package, you also need to install and
+For `map_income()` function in the package, you need to install and load
-load the package leafletCN.
+the package leafletCN.

 ``` r
 install.packages("leafletCN")